februarydtz/Algorithm/Dynamic/Dynamic Programming.md

-When we can only choose item 1:
+If we can only choose item 1:
 <table>
     <thead>
         <tr>